GKS Katowice: History

 The biggest moments for the club and fans were when the team took part in European cups.
 The first time GKS faced European opposition was in 1970, in the now defunct Inter-Cities Fairs Cup, GKS took on Spanish club Barcelona in a two-legged tie.
 Katowice lost (2–4 on aggregate), but the fans were proud of their club.
 The second time GKS took part in European football they showed more and played better football.
 In the first round of the 1986–87 UEFA Cup Winners Cup, GKS defeated Icelandic side Fram Reykjavík before losing in the second round to Switzerland's Sion.
 For the next 10 years, GKS Katowice took part in European football.
 Over the years fans of GKS got to witness their team take on the likes of Sportul Studentsc Bucharest, Rangers, Club Brugge, Galatasaray, Benfica, Aris, Girondins Bordeaux and twice Bayer Leverkusen.
 GKS's record in European football stands at 10 wins, 7 draws, and 19 losses.

 GKS Katowice again fell on hard times during the mining crisis.
-Following the 1998–99 season, the team was relegated from the Ekstraklasa, but was back in the topflight a year later.
-Piotr Dziurowicz became president who, despite growing debts and financial troubles, kept the team in the top flight.
+Following the 1998–99 season, the team was relegated from the Ekstraklasa, but was back in the premier division a year later.
+Piotr Dziurowicz became chairman who, despite growing debts and financial troubles, kept the team in the first division.
 In 2003, the team managed to qualify for the UEFA Cup by finishing third in the league under coach Jan Żurek.
-This was hailed as one of the biggest surprises ever in the history of the Ekstraklasa.
+This was considered by Polish media as one of the biggest surprises ever in the history of the Ekstraklasa.
 Despite the success, the debts under Piotr Dziurowicz began to grow to a significant sum.